juliogomez/docker_cheatsheet/README.md

     eval $(docker-machine env -u)

-If you restart your local host you will need to restart your stopped VMs:
+Please note if you restart your local host you will need to restart your stopped VMs:

     docker-machine ls
     docker-machine start myvm1